 Breast cancer recurrence is the greatest contributor to patient death.
 As the immune system has a long-term immune memory effect, immunotherapy has great potential for preventing cancer recurrence.
-However, cancer immunotherapy is often limited due to that T cell activation is blocked by insufficient tumor immunogenicity and the complex immunosuppressive tumor microenvironment.
+However, cancer immunotherapy is often limited due to T cell activation being blocked by insufficient tumor immunogenicity and the complex immunosuppressive tumor microenvironment.
 Here we show a tumor acidity activatable and Ca2+-assisted immuno-nanoagent to synergistically promote T cell activation and enhance cancer immunotherapy.
-When immuno-nanoagent reaches the acidic tumor microenvironment, CaCO3 matrix disintegrates to release immune stimulants (CpG ODNs and IDOi) and Ca2+.
-CpG ODNs are responsible for triggering dendritic cell maturation to increase the immunogenicity to activate T cells.
+When the immuno-nanoagent reaches the acidic tumor microenvironment, the CaCO3 matrix disintegrates to release immune stimulants (CpG ODNs and IDOi) and Ca2+.
+CpG ODNs are responsible for triggering dendritic cell maturation to increase the immunogenicity for activation of T cells.
 And IDOi can inhibit the oxidative catabolism of tryptophan to kynurenine for preventing T-cell anergy and apoptosis.
-Due to the complexity of immunosuppressive microenvironment, it is difficult to restore T cell activation by inhibiting only one pathway.
-Fortunately, the released Ca2+ can promote the activation and proliferation of T cells in support of the immune stimulants.
+Due to the complexity of the immunosuppressive microenvironment, it is difficult to restore T cell activation by inhibiting only one pathway.
+Fortunately, the released Ca2+ can promote the activation and proliferation of T cells with the support of the immune stimulants.
 In vivo experiments demonstrate that our Ca2+-assisted immuno-nanoagent can significantly suppress tumor progression and protect mice from tumor rechallenge due to the long-term memory effect.
 This immunotherapeutic strategy may provide more possibilities for clinical applications such as treating cancer and preventing relapse.